wighawag/hardhat-deploy/README.md

 - `EIP173ProxyWithReceive`: Same as above except that the proxy contains a receive hook to accept empty ETH payment.

 - `OpenZeppelinTransparentProxy`: Use Openzeppelin Transparent Proxy (copied from openzeppelin repo, see code [here](solc_0.7/openzeppelin/proxy/TransparentUpgradeableProxy.sol))
-  When this option is chosen, the `DefaultProxyAdmin` is also used as admin since Transparent Proxy kind of need an intermediarry contract for administration.
+  When this option is chosen, the `DefaultProxyAdmin` is also used as admin since Transparent Proxy kind of need an intermediary contract for administration.
 This can be configured via the `viaAdminContract` option.
 Note that the DefaultProxyAdmin is slightly different than the one used by openzeppelin as it allow you to set a different owner than msg.sender on first deploy, something openzeppelin version do not allow, see : https://github.com/OpenZeppelin/openzeppelin-contracts/issues/2639

 - `OptimizedTransparentProxy`: This contract is similar to above, except that it is optimized to not require storage read for the admin on every call.